arienshibani/makeup/README.md

 ## 🔧 Installation

 This plugin is still under development.
-You can clone it, and source it manually if you want to test it.
+To test it:

 ### 1. Clone the plugin